Skip To Main Content

 Advisor: Brandon Butler (H42)

 Want a rewarding experience?
 Unified Sports is a fast-growing initiative that brings people with and without intellectual/developmental disabilities together on the same team to compete.
-Teams compete at GSL, District, Regional and State levels.
+Teams compete at GSL level.
 Basketball in the Winter, Soccer in the Spring.

 World Languages